expatjournal-pt-042219/bw-pt-expatJournal-BE/exPatDocumentation.md

 }
  ```

+ ## Running the Project

+- Fork and Clone this project.
+- `cd` into your project folder.
+- Run `npm install` or `yarn` to download the dependencies.
+- Add `knex` and `sqlite3` npm modules.
+- Configure `knex` to connect to `/database/expatJournal.sqlite3` using the `sqlite3` module.
+- To start the API server, run `yarn start` or `npm start`.
+- Use _Postman_ to test the API.
+- server runs on localhost 7777 (http://localhost:7777)

 ## Registration and Login

-- To register a user on the app, you need to make a `POST` request to this route, which will return the username and password.
+- To register a user on the app, you need to make a `POST` request to this route, which will return the username and password, as well as a token and welcome message.

 ### https://expat-lambda.herokuapp.com/api/register